Alessandro-Silvestri/random_files_rename/README.md

 You can put these scripts in the folder among the jpg files and run random_rename.py

-libraries used: os and tkinter
+libraries used: os, tkinter and random

 Made by Alessandro Silvestri - 2023 <alessandro.silvestri.work@gmail.com>